 RERA Act came into picture because lots of buyers were not protected from the regulatory bodies.
 Therefore, to protect the consumers this act was passed.

 Who is Real Estate Agent?

 The people who need to become RERA agents must register themselves under defined authority.
-Once they are registered, they will be provided registration number and it’s valid for 5 years and can renewed after the expiry of 5 years.
+Once they are registered, they will be provided a registration number and it’s valid for 5 years and can be renewed after the expiry of 5 years.

-What are roles of Real Estate Agents?
+What Are the Roles of Real Estate Agents?

 - They must have full details of directors and about project they will deal into.